 In most cases, you will be placed in a surgical bra which provides gentle compression.
 This greatly reduces swelling and discomfort.
 In cases involving fat grafting and many times with breast reconstruction, you will not have a post-operative bra, as maximum blood flow to the area is more important than compression in these cases.

 Most patients will have drains placed to avoid fluid buildup.
 These must stay in place until the output amount has dropped to a specific volume, typically, 3 to 7 days.
 These drains ensure that infection won’t develop and while they are a nuisance, they will greatly aid your recovery.
 Infection can be difficult to treat and can ruin your result so it is important to leave them in place.
-Dr. Cassileth is known for her expertise in repairing breast surgery gone wrong.
+Our doctors are known for their expertise in repairing breast surgery gone wrong.
 Drains are part of the recovery process and are worth the extra nuisance they create.
 Once the fluid output has dropped to 30cc per day, they can be removed by one of our medical staff in our office.

-You will have dressings placed on your incisions which should remain in place until you see Dr. Cassileth for your first visit.
+You will have dressings placed on your incisions which should remain in place until you see one of our doctors for your first visit.
 We want the incision to remain sterile until it is completely sealed.
 Avoid getting the area soaked.
 When showering, you should turn the shower head so the water hits your back.

 The dressings are waterproof but should water seep beneath them while showering, you will need to come in to have us replace the dressings.
 Leaving the incisions covered with a wet dressing could lead to an infection.
 Otherwise we will change them at your first visit, usually between day 5 and day 7 following your surgery.